-In 2009, United Co Rusal Plc (486) hired Bank of America (BAC) Merrill Lynch, the biggest U.S. bank by assets, to replace Goldman in marketing its IPO, two people familiar with the situation said at the time.
+In 2009, United Co Rusal Plc (486) hired Bank of America (BAC:US) Merrill Lynch, the biggest U.S. bank by assets, to replace Goldman in marketing its IPO, two people familiar with the situation said at the time.

 In the case of MegaFon, Goldman came to the process later than the other banks, and its legal team was slowing the process down, so it did not retain its role, a person familiar with MegaFon’s point of view said, asking not to be identified because the process is private.

 To contact the reporters on this story: Chris V. Nicholson in Paris at firstname.lastname@example.org; Ilya Khrennikov in Moscow at email@example.com